SELF CARE FOR PARENTS

 We discussed the importance of everyone cooperating in our household.
 We discussed the benefits and disadvantages of cooperating and not cooperating.
 And I let our children experience real life consequences of not cooperating.

 For example, if they chose not to cooperate in the morning I had less time available to play in the afternoon.
-T.V. and computer time was a privilege in our household, not a right.
+Using the T.V. and computer was a privilege in our household, not a right.
 I certainly didn't get to watch it if my jobs weren't done.

 I also attempted going to the gym but it didn't fit my lifestyle at the time.
 However, as I grew older I joined a gentle exercise group that caters to my needs and I love it.